antonioclp/y-social-media/README.md

 ### Types

-> This project have a types in `/front-end/src/app/utils`
+> This project have types in `/front-end/src/app/utils`

 ```bash
 utils/